ginnox/CanalNetworkDocs/Auto Route Design.md

 To reapply the default criteria set for the entire route, thereby removing any and all overrides done manually, the user must resize the canal.
-See part of this guide on design criteria for more details.
+See part of this guide on [Design Criteria creation and use]()  for more details.

 ### Adjust Drops

+Drops are created automatically following the variation of the ground level.
+They are positioned strictly per the provisions of CBL_designSettings parameter set in the design criteria.
+See [Design Criteria Creation and Use]() for the meaning and use of each of these variables.

+For many reasons, the automated design output will not satisfy the engineers desires.
+Each drop can be edited and adjusted as follows:

+To change the location of the drop:

+* Click on the desired drop.
+An interactive tool appears reading station location for the new locatio of the drop.
+Click at the desired new location, and the drop is repositioned to a new station.

+To change manually change the location and/or height of the drop:

+* right click on the desired drop, and choose Adjust Drop conext menu item.
+This will start a dialog box.

+* Enter the desired station,  and click on Apply.
+The drop is repositioned accordingly.

+* Enter a desired drop height, and click apply.
+The drop height us adjusted accordingly.

+> Note: User inputs are guided by allowable values for the specific drop.

+*

+*

+1. *fitHt* specification

+2. **

 ### Adjust Canal Assembly for Segments